miguelvilata/mytheresa-promotions-test/Readme.md

 ***

 * I didn't create a separate bd for testing I think it does not add value in the context of the proof.
+* I didn't configure documentation for the api using a bundle like Nelmio Api Doc
-* And improvement to the software will saving producto with its final price and recalculate when necessary.
+* And improvement to the software will saving product with its final price and recalculate when necessary.
 This could help to simplify list processes not needing inject PriceCalculator and allowing to a better separation for the view model.

 This: